tomerfiliba-org/rpyc/site/index.rst

 .. figure:: _static/screenshot.png
    :align: center

-   An screenshot of a Windows client connecting to a Linux server.
+   A screenshot of a Windows client connecting to a Linux server.

    :sub:`Note how text written to the server's stdout is actually printed on the server's console.`